brainbrian/brainbrian-next/content/projects/2017-06-09-starbucks/index.md

         'responsive design',
         'technical lead',
     ]
+excerpt: 'Over the years working at both POP and Blast Radius I often found myself working on projects with Starbucks as a client.
+We delivered on anything from simple digital banners to complex applications.'
 ---

 Over the years working at both [POP](https://www.wearepop.com) and [Blast Radius](https://www.linkedin.com/company/blast-radius/) I often found myself working on projects with Starbucks as a client.
 We delivered on anything from simple digital banners to complex applications.